 Q. How much of this pipe does Avista have in its system?

-A. According to Avista, the Company has approximately 8,500 miles of Aldyl A pipe in its system, 46 percent of which is located in Washington.
+A. According to Avista, the Company has approximately 1,150 miles of pre-1984 Aldyl A pipe in its system, 28.5 percent of which is located in Washington.
 The Company also has 16,000 service tees that connect to Aldyl A pipe, 46 percent of which are in Washington.

 Q. What are the problems with this pipe?